wpendl99/.github/profile/simon/simon-react/simon-react.md

 - 50% - Simon React deployed to your production environment
 - 50% - Notes in your start up repository README.md about what you have learned

+## Celebrate

+Wow!
+That is the last Simon deliverable.
+We hope that you were able to discover and master a lot of new technology by developing this game.
+You definitely deserve to reward yourself for all the work you have done here.
+I'm thinking maybe donuts. 🍩